Our First House

 The Backyard, Current House:

 Winner: First house.
 We still miss that lovely flat grassy area surrounded by pretty woods.
-Someday we’ll get there though (after lots of transplanting, to hopefully make a little grassy spot for Clara and Burger to romp).
+Someday we’ll hopefully make a little grassy spot for Clara and Burger to romp (after lots of transplanting, I imagine).

 So there you have it.
-I think the final tally is 9 to 8 (with our first house in the lead).
-But I guess in fairness we should revisit this whole comparison thing when some of the spaces in the new house have actually been updated a bit more.
-That was a really fun little comparison though, Sarah.
-Thanks for the suggestion.
-It’s interesting to see how our style is gradually evolving, although we always have a soft spot for the tone-on-tone look of our first baby- er, house.
+I think the final tally is 10 to 8 with our current house squeaking ahead by two (last year when we did this our first house got a 9 and our current house got an 8 since we didn’t have the deck in the mix yet).
+It’s interesting to see how our style is gradually evolving (more color/contrast/risks), although we’ll always have a soft spot for the tone-on-tone look of our first baby- er, house.
+And as for what’s still on the agenda at this place, here’s a big ol’ rundown that we shared a few months ago.
 What do you guys think?
 Have you ever looked at photos of your current house next to photos of a previous house to compare what you liked or disliked about them?
-Isn’t it funny how a new house is a chance to completely reinvent yourself, yet you’re usually working with a lot of existing furniture, so it still has “glances” of your first style going on?
-The evolution is definitely all part of the fun.
+Isn’t it funny how a new house is a chance to completely reinvent yourself, yet you’re usually working with a lot of existing furniture, so it still has “glances” of your first house going on?